Linuxfabrik/lfops/roles/valkey/README.md

 # Ansible Role linuxfabrik.lfops.valkey

-This role installs and configures [Valkey](https://valkey.io/), per default listening on TCP 127.0.0.1:6379.
+This role installs and configures [Valkey](https://valkey.io/), per default listening on TCP port 6379 on the loopback interfaces.
 Note that this role configures systemd with unit file overrides for Valkey.

 Valkey is installed from the distribution repositories.
 Which version that is depends on the operating system.